 All projects within the City Limits of Mobile shall comply with the requirements of the City of Mobile Fire Code Ordinance (2021 International Fire Code).
 Fire apparatus access is required to be within 150' of all non-sprinklered commercial buildings and within 300' of all sprinklered commercial buildings.
 Fire water supply for all commercial buildings will be required to meet the guidance of Appendices B and C of the 2021 International Fire Code.
 The minimum requirement for fire hydrants is to be within 400' of non-sprinkled commercial buildings, within 600' of sprinkled commercial buildings, and within 100' of fire department connections (FDC) for both standpipes and sprinkler systems.

 Planning Comments:

-The purpose of this application is to create one (1) legal lot of record from one (1) metes-and-bounds parcel.
+The purpose of this request is to create one (1) legal lot of record from one (1) metes-and-bounds parcel.
+The site is served by public water and sanitary sewer services.